sdboyer/sdboyer.io/content/vgo/intro.md

 There's been a fair bit of speculation about whether this would induce people to update not enough, or perhaps too much; Russ indicates on the vgo blogs that he believes it will be the Goldilocks amount - "just the right speed."
 The confusion here is indicative of something significant, for reasons we'll get into in the failures post.
 But of all the strategies one could use for version selection, something like this is certainly the single most likely one to produce a working build.

-In fact, i like this class of strategy so much that [i wrote about it two years ago](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527/#b99d), and designed gps with this capability under the moniker "preferred versions" Today, we could turn preferred versions on in dep more or less like flipping a switch.
-We haven't yet because i didn't think it was reliable enough yet, and we hadn't worked out a clear CLI interface.
+In fact, I like this class of strategy so much that [i wrote about it two years ago](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527/#b99d), and designed gps with this capability under the moniker "preferred versions" Today, we could turn preferred versions on in dep more or less like flipping a switch.
+We haven't yet because I didn't think it was reliable enough yet, and we hadn't worked out a clear CLI interface.
 (More context in [this issue](https://github.com/golang/dep/issues/622#issuecomment-303259017).)

-However, vgo has given me some ideas about how to reduce the scope of what preferred versions do without hampering their effectiveness. i'm now reasonably confident that i have a way of dealing with the problems with preferred versions in general. i'm certain, however, that if we restrict it to _just_ newly-added dependencies - the example above, and Russ' [trophy example](https://research.swtch.com/cargo-newest.html) - it would be straightforward, have zero reliability issues, and might actually solve 95% of the problem in practice. i'm working on a PR, in between writing these posts.
+However, vgo has given me some ideas about how to reduce the scope of what preferred versions do without hampering their effectiveness.
+I'm now reasonably confident that I have a way of dealing with the problems with preferred versions in general.
+I'm certain, however, that if we restrict it to _just_ newly-added dependencies - the example above, and Russ' [trophy example](https://research.swtch.com/cargo-newest.html) - it would be straightforward, have zero reliability issues, and might actually solve 95% of the problem in practice.
+I'm working on a PR, in between writing these posts.

 If you've read any of the vgo materials, it might be surprising that dep has something like this at all.
 Everywhere that the high-fidelity property is discussed, Russ contrasts it against dep/cargo/pub etc. in a manner that makes it easy to erroneously infer that those systems could never have a high fidelity property - despite my explicit request that at least some reference to preferred versions be made.
 Perhaps Russ chose to omit it because dep's preferred versions implementation isn't live.
 In any case, it's unhelpful to the discussion for folks to be under the erroneous impression that losing MVS necessarily entails losing the high-fidelity property.